State Department identifies 23 violations, 'multiple security incidents' concerning Clinton emails

 ATTEMPT TO HACK CLINTON EMAILS STUNNED AIDES IN THE MIDDLE OF THE NIGHT, DOCS SHOW

-The State Department said it expected to conclude the investigation by Sept.
-1, and acknowledged that the probe was unusually time-consuming.
+The State Department, calling the matter "serious," said it expected to conclude the investigation by Sept.
+1. The department acknowledged that the probe was unusually time-consuming.

 "Given the volume of emails provided to the Department from former Secretary Clinton's private email server, the Department's process has been necessarily more complicated and complex requiring a significant dedication of time and resources," Taylor wrote.

-The department also noted that disciplinary consequences were pending.
+Taylor also noted that disciplinary consequences were pending.

 "In every instance in which the Department found an individual to be culpable of a valid security violation or three or more infractions, the Department forwarded the outcome to the Bureau of Diplomatic Security's Office of Personnel Security and Suitability (DS/PSS), to be placed in the individuals' official security file," Taylor wrote.
 "All valid security incidents are reviewed by DS and taken into account every time an individual's eligibility for access to classified information is considered.